 What is low code?
 A definition of low code

 Low-code: Another way to quickly build software by providing building blocks to avoid redundant work and writing a lot of custom code.
 As a result, the audience for low-code tends to be developers and engineering professionals who want to build faster, with fewer resources.

-The History of No-Code
+The History of the No-Code Movement

 Although computers had been used by business and governments since the 60s and 70s, the average person didn’t have much exposure until the 80s, when the personal computer (PC) boom really took off.
 Improvements in usability, especially the shift from command-line interfaces -- which all but demanded technical knowledge to operate -- to graphical user interfaces (GUIs) made it possible for the average person to use computers for work and play.

 Spreadsheets set the stage for no code development